The Ultimate Guide to Paddleboarding with Your Dog

 Training and Socialization

 It's important that your dog is well-trained and socialized before venturing out on a paddleboard.
-Basic obedience commands such as sit, stay, and come are crucial for ensuring your dog's safety on the water.
+Basic commands such as sit, stay, and come are crucial for ensuring your dog's safety on the water.
 Additionally, it's important for your dog to be comfortable around people, other dogs, and new environments.
 If your dog lacks training or socialization, consider enrolling in a training class or working with a professional dog trainer to help prepare them for paddleboarding adventures.

 Paddleboard Familiarization